NuevoFoundation/workshops/content/python-turtle/_index.md

   turtle.left(120)
 ```

-The first line is called the function definition header.
+The first line is called the function definition **header**.
 The `def` keyword tells the computer that we are defining a new function.
 Next, we give the function a name, in this case `draw_line`.
-In the parentheses `()` we would normally define **parameters** for the function.
-For now, we will leave it as `()`.
-Finally, don't forget the `:` at the end of the line, which tells the computer that we are starting the function body.
+Finally, don't forget the `():` at the end of the line, which tells the computer that we are starting the function body.

+{{% notice tip %}}

+### Extra material - parameters
+Inside the parentheses `()` we would normally define **parameters** for the function.
+Parameters are inputs that we can give into the function, which the function can use to produce its output.
+For example, we must have two numbers to add them together and produce a result - the two numbers we used can be considered **parameters**.
+Today, we will not use parameters, and leave it as `()`.

+{{% /notice %}}

 Similar to a for-loop, anything that we wish to define within the function needs to be preceded by 2 spaces.